-Below are one candidate's notecards on financial accounting and reporting topics which illustrate how key definitions, formulas, lists, etc. can be summarized on index cards for quick review.
+Below are one candidate's notecards on business law topics which illustrate how key definitions, lists, etc., can be summarized on index cards for quick review.
 Since candidates can take these anywhere they go, they are a very efficient review tool.